 *(or Cast Iron Pizza Pan– which will never crack and conducts heat really well.
 Be careful to dry it after rinsing with water or it will rust)

-Cut the loaf with 1/4-inch slashes using a serrated knife.
+Cut the loaf with 1/4-inch slashes using a very sharp serrated knife.
 (If your slashes are too shallow you will end up with an oddly shaped loaf and also prevent it from splitting on the bottom.)
 If your dough is collapsing when you make the slashes, it may be that the dough has overproofed or your knife it dull and dragging the dough too much.

 Slide the loaf into the oven onto a preheated stone (the one I’m using is the cast iron) and add a cup of hot water to the broiler tray.
 Bake the bread for 30-35 minutes or until a deep brown color.
 As the bread bakes you should notice a nice oven spring in the dough.
 This is where the dough rises.
 To insure that you get the best results it is crucial to have an Oven Thermometer to make sure your oven is accurate.